Disarmament & Non-Proliferation of WMD Training Programme 2018

 Please read the Registration Information and Conditions carefully before registration.

-This fee includes lectures, study materials, study visits, water/tea/coffee and lunch during working days, two receptions and an opening dinner.
+This fee includes lectures, study materials, study visits, water/tea/coffee and lunch during working days, a reception and an opening dinner.

 The fee does not cover (international) travel costs, domestic travel to and from airports, (hotel) accommodation, insurance or other expenses.
 The T.M.C.
 Asser Instituut can provide prospective participants with a list of suitable hotels in The Hague.